What You'll Need to Send Us

 Submitting through the online system is required.
 Applicants may not send application materials to the GSD through the mail.
 Any application materials received by mail will not be considered.

 Below is a summary of the documents and materials that you will need to prepare and submit for the application process.
-For complete instructions and information, please read the
+For complete instructions and information, please see the online application.

 All applicants to degree programs must submit the following: